Provably Safe Generative Sampling with Constricting Barrier Functions: Guidance of flow-based models via constricting CBFs

 \section{Guidance of flow-based models via constricting CBFs}

 Having established the sampling dynamics~\eqref{eqn:samplingSDE} and the CBF framework for safe control, we address the central question: how can we enforce hard constraints on the output of a pre-trained generative model without modifying the model itself?
-The key observation is that by introducing a control input to the sampling SDE~\eqref{eqn:samplingSDE}, we arrive at a control-affine structure for the control systems in Section~\ref{sec:CBF_prelims}.
+The key observation is that by introducing a control input to the sampling SDE~\eqref{eqn:samplingSDE}, we arrive at a control-affine structure analogous to the control systems considered in Section~\ref{sec:CBF_prelims}.
 This additive control input $u$ can be designed to steer sampling trajectories toward the safe set while preserving the learned distribution.
 This is a control synthesis problem with the following guided sampling process:

-where $f_\theta$ is the unconstrained drift learned by the generative model, $g(t)$ is the noise schedule, $\mathrm{d}w$ is a Wiener process, and $u(x, \xi, t)$ is the feedback control that depends on the current state $x$ and the realized noise\footnote{We say that $\xi:[0, T] \to \real^n$ is the \emph{realized noise} to a Wiener process $w$ if $\int_{0}^{t}\xi(\tau)d\tau = w(t)$ for all $t \in [0, T]$.
-Although $w$ is not continuously differentiable, $\xi$ may be thought of as a formal derivative the Wiener process.} $\xi = \mathrm{d}w/\mathrm{d}t$.
+where $f_\theta$ is the unconstrained drift learned by the generative model, $g(t)$ is the noise schedule, $w$ is a Wiener process, and $u(x, \xi, t)$ is the feedback control that depends on the current state $x$ and the realized noise\footnote{Here $\xi(t)$ is the Gaussian white-noise process whose integral recovers the driving Wiener process, $\int_{T}^{t} \xi(s)\,\mathrm{d}s = w(t)$.
+This is the formal identification of white noise with the increments of Brownian motion. } $\xi$.
 The challenge is to design $u$ so that it provides formal safety guarantees while remaining minimally invasive, intervening only when necessary and as little as possible.

 Note that our proposed feedback controller depends both on the state of the system and the noise process.
 Although this assumption may be restrictive in settings where the feedback controller regulates a physical system, and the noise cannot be directly measured, in our application we have full knowledge of the noise process since the system is being simulated on a computer.
-This assumption allows us to ensure that reverse invariance holds exactly for the stochastic system, whereas other approaches that consider feedback controllers depending only the state do not have such guarantees~(c.f.
-Remark \ref{remark:stochastic-cbf-comparison}).
+This observe-then-act structure is what enables the rigorous discrete-time safety guarantees we establish in the next section.
+Controllers depending only on the state cannot in general provide analogous guarantees (cf.\ Remark~\ref{remark:stochastic-cbf-comparison}).